Sara0112/cse15l-lab-reports/lab-report-2.md

                 }
             }
 ```
 Using "localhost:4000/add?s=anewstringtoadd" as an example.
 Since the path following with "/add", that means adding words.
-String[] parameters is used to store the strings after "/add" splited by "=". parameters[0] is "s" and the parameters[1] is the String "anewstringtoadd" need to be added.
+String[] parameters is used to store the strings after "/add" splited by "=". parameters[0] is "s" and the parameters[1] is "anewstringtoadd" need to be added.
 Since the parameters[0] is equal to "s", the strList will add "anewstringtoadd".
 And the server shows "Add: anewstringtoadd".
 If the word after "=" replaced by other word, like "pineapple".
 Then, the "pineapple" is parameters[1] and will be added to strList.

 Search "app"